 4) Betting on yourself makes you see opportunities everywhere

-Fixed mindset is the direct result of scarcity mindset.
+A fixed mindset is the direct result of a scarcity mindset.

 After all, why bother trying to increase or improve your position in life if everything is already taken and your station is fixed.
 It’s because you don’t bet on yourself because if you did, then you’d realize that you live in a world of endless opportunity and all that it requires is the willingness to bet on your abilities, talents, and drive.